ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 * The first time you use the `~submit/submit ...` command (or every time if you choose not to save your credentials) you will be asked for your email address: use your full umail address (e.g. `cgaucho@umail.ucsb.edu`).
 For password, use the password that you enter for the submit.cs system.
 You may save these credentials if you don't want to have to type them in every time.

-* Note that if you try to upload a file with a name that does not match EXACTLY the name `{{page.num}}.py`, the system will not allow you to do it.
+* Note that if you try to upload files with names that do not match EXACTLY the names `{{page.num}}.py` and `lab07_student_tests.py` the system will not allow you to do it.
 Once you upload it, you should get a page that shows your submission is pending.
 Refresh that page, and you should get one that indicates with either red, or green, whether the test cases for your code passed or failed.

 Thanks to Matt Buoni for this lab!